rusuraluca/pandating/README.md

 - Unlimited users
 - Messaging chat and video streaming in real-time
 - Screen sharing to present documents, slides, and more
-- Everyting is peer-to-peer thanks to webrtc
+- Everything is peer-to-peer thanks to webrtc

 ### Local setup